How to Write a Show Stop Procedure for Outdoor Events

 Pre-script what your team will say to the public.
 Keep it short and calm:

-“Hi there – we’re pausing the event for safety reasons.
+“May I have your attention for a special announcement – we’re pausing the event for safety reasons.
 Please make your way calmly to [shelter/exit].
+Follow directions from staff wearing safety vests.
 Thanks for your cooperation.”

 5. Include Restart or Cancellation Protocols